ZupIT/nimbus-docs/specification/default-components/if.md

 If the `condition` passed to the component `if` is `true`, the children of `then` are rendered.
 Otherwise, the children of `else` are rendered.

-`if` requires `then` as a child. `else` is optional and when not provided, if the condition is false, nothing gets rendered.

 `if` doesn't accept any child other than `then` and `else`.

 The content rendered by `if` must update according to the state passed to `condition`, i.e. if `condition` changes from `true` to `false` or from